 Just a block away from the Annapolis City Dock, the main entrance to the Naval Academy is located at Randall Street and Prince George Street.
 Guided tours of the Academy and museum begin here at the Armel-Leftwich Visitor Center.

-Along the tour, make sure you don’t miss the renovated chapel and its massive pipe organ.
+Along the tour, don’t miss the renovated chapel and its massive pipe organ.
 Other major points of interest include the Lejeune Physical Education Center and its Athletic Hall of Fame; Dahlgren Hall and its Drydock Restaurant; and the Bancroft Hall, a dormitory that houses more than 4,400 midshipmen in over 1,700 rooms.

 Annapolis is America’s sailing capital and the adjacent Chesapeake Bay is a great destination for all sorts of fun out on the water.